gyroflow/gyroflow-docs/docs/guide/settings.md

 Madgwick, Complementary, and Mahony all use a combination of gyroscope and accelerometer for estimating the orientation.
 The accelerometer allows for determining the downwards direction, meaning these integrators can be used with **Lock horizon**.
 With horizon lock, the Complementary filter usually gives decent results with the least horizon drift, but you can compare yourself.
 By comparison, the Gyroflow option only uses the gyroscope and doesn't work with horizon leveling.

-For hero 8 and newer, selecting **None** means no synchronisation is required at all.
+For hero 8 and newer, selecting **None** means no synchronization is required at all.

 ## Synchronization
 Synchronization is typically required between the video and and gyro data.
 This can either be auto-sync, or by manually syncing at specified times by right-clicking the timeline.